 By Anjan Deb, GM-IT (CIO), The Great Eastern Shipping

 Ocean Logistics, as the name suggests, is transportation of Cargo over ocean from one port to another.
 Obviously, the large ships play major role of transportation over ocean.
-The industry broadly can be categorised as Oil Tanker, Dry Bulker and Container.
-We will discuss on the first 2 categories.
+The industry broadly can be categorised as Oil Tanker, Dry Bulker. and Container.
+We will discuss on the first two categories.

 This industry attracted me, after spending many years in FMCG, BFSI sector because the IT usage was very low in comparison with other industries and there exists huge scope to really make the industry more technology driven.

-I realised that the IT revolution actually happened on land in the last 2 decades or more but hardly anything happened in the sea.
+I realised that the IT revolution actually happened on land in the last two decades or more but hardly anything happened in the sea.

 Historically, all Europeans started sailing and discovering unknown lands.
 The Europeans still tried to implement IT little bit but in India, it is far behind compared to other industries.
 There is no proper Internet connectivity available in Indian ship, a very limited 256 kbps broadband connectivity is there and we have huge constraint to manage ships remotely.
 Indian Govt. does not allow VSAT connectivity on Indian ships which can bring better connectivity and more bandwidth, citing security reason, as a result of which the bandwidth constraint prevails till date.